mbrie041/scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a responsive React application that allows users to book and cancel interviews.
 It uses React, Webpack, Babel, Axios and Websockets to build a realtime experience.
-Testing was performed useing Storybook, Webpack Dev Server, Jest, Cypress and Testing Library.
+Testing was performed using Storybook, Webpack Dev Server, Jest, Cypress and Testing Library.

 ## Basic Functionality
 - Interviews can be booked between Monday and Friday.